Guest post about Liverpool by Mark Giacomin

-There has been evident urban regeneration in the area near the docks principally to encourage consumerism.
+As a result of the city’s tenure as European Capital of Culture, there has been evident urban regeneration in the area near the docks principally to encourage consumerism.
 However, it was noticeable that there were abandoned & dilapidated buildings if you wandered along streets away from the centre.
-As usual, I was armed with camera.
+As usual, I was armed with my camera.

 One of the first things I saw was the paradoxical advertising on Lime Street (Quality Student Accommodation).
 The Futurist Picture House (built circa 1912) is also on Lime Street & has been closed since 1982.